Pluckley Circular Walk

 The writer H E Bates (1905–74) lived in Little Chart Forstal.
 His service in the Royal Air Force during the Second World War yielded many short stories such as Flying Officer X, but he is perhaps best known for The Darling Buds of May, a tale of rural life, which was made into the popular TV series starring David Jason and Catherine Zeta Jones.
 During the Second World War, doodlebugs (German V1 flying bombs) caused much damage, earning the village the nickname of 'bomb alley'.
 Little Chart’s medieval church was destroyed and was replaced by the 1950s built St Mary the Virgin.

 The TV series of The Darling Buds of May was filmed in the pretty village of Pluckley, but it has another claim to fame - as reputedly the most haunted village in the country, claiming at least 12 ghosts.
-When the Black Horse was a pub, it boasted a discerning poltergeist who supposedly preyed only on teetotallers, sweeping orange juices aside with an unseen hand.
-(Does he still operate now the pub is a restaurant?).
+The Black Horse supposedly boasts a discerning poltergeist who preys only on teetotallers, sweeping orange juices aside with an unseen hand.
 Meanwhile the churchyard of nearby St Nicholas Church is allegedly haunted by a Red Lady who sobs as she searches for the unmarked grave of her stillborn baby.

 Pluckley Station opened in 1842 and the timber-framed, Kentish-style clapboard building remains largely unchanged, possibly making it the oldest station in the world.
 When it was built, the staff would have comprised the stationmaster, two clerks, two signalmen, two porters who doubled as shunters, and a plate layer, or lengths man, who maintained the track.
 There were also several goods sidings, which were situated beyond the bridge (originally a level crossing).
 Coal was brought in by rail and sold on to local residents by a coal merchant.
 Charmingly, this business survived in the area to the left of the station entrance until as recently as 2017.